wolberlab/OpenMMDL/docs/openmmdl_simulation.rst

 .. code-block:: text

-    -l = SDF File of the ligand.
-SDF file name should be consistent with the input in setup -c = Cooridnates file of Amber
+    -l = SDF file of the ligand.
+The SDF file name should be consistent with the input in OpenMMDL Setup -c = Coordinates file of Amber

 Application
 ------------------------------